qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-3.md

 Posting tweets
 --------------

-As you have seen in the last paragraphs, creating the data access layer is not that hard using qooxdoo's data binding.
-That is why we want you to implement the rest of the application: Posting of tweets.
+As you have seen previously, creating the data access layer is easy with qooxdoo's data binding.
+We believe, using what you learned of data binding, that you now have what you need to implement the remainder of the application: posting of tweets.

 That should be possible for you right now!
 If you need to take a look at an implementation, you can always take a look at the [code on github](https://github.com/qooxdoo/qxl.tweet-tutorial/tree/master/tweets/step3) or fork the project.